msaroufim/mynotes/robot-arm.md

 ## Let's look at some code

+A lot of the code is borrowed from [Morvan Zhou from his tutorial in Chinese](https://morvanzhou.github.io/tutorials/machine-learning/ML-practice/RL-build-arm-from-scratch1/.
+His code is very clear but unfortunately does not have any comments which makes it somewhat inaccecible unless you have some background in robotics and reinforcement learning.
+We'll amend this problem right now.

 ### Main function
 Let's work backwards assuming that we've already implemented or are using someone elses implementations of some Reinforcement Learning algorithm and/or some robotic environment, how do we put everything together.
 Or in other words what do we use typical RL and robotics APIs.